KKasbarian/kkasbarian.github.io/README.md

 1.6v: Sixth Update to the Site, I changed the Layout of the 'Some Skills' section from stacking horizontally to stacking vertically of the icons.
 Changed the text of the 'About' section and made it more professional.
 Finally, I added few more social links on the Footer.

-1.7: Seventh and a small update, I added a "Last Updated" section at the bottom of the page.
+1.7: Seventh and a small update, I added a "Last Updated" section at the bottom of the page and made the year at the footer change automatically.

 ## Feedback: